-Students are responsible for taking care of text books assigned to them.
+Students are responsible for taking care of all books assigned to them including class and library books.
 Cost to repair or replace damaged books will be charged to the student; this includes but is not limited to damage caused by stretch or stick on book covers.